 Types of Rusty Items

 When composting, you’ll often come across various rusty items like garden tools, nails, screws, and metal containers.
+It’s important to know how each of these items can affect your compost.
+Let’s explore their decomposition process and the best practices for including them in your compost pile.

-Garden Tools and Compost
+Garden Tools & Compost

 Garden tools like shovels, hoes, and trowels often develop rust and can be composted if they’re no longer usable.
 Rust forms due to metal oxidation, a natural process that occurs when tools are exposed to moisture and air.
 While maintaining your garden tools is crucial to prevent rust, sometimes the damage is too extensive, and the tools can’t be salvaged.